Advertiser Disclosure

 John F. Kennedy International Airport Terminal 5.
 Image Credit: John F. Kennedy International Airport

-Terminal 5 is situated on the east side of the airport and is connected to the TWA Hotel.
+Terminal 5 is on the east side of the airport and is connected to the TWA Hotel.
 JetBlue and several other airlines operate out of Terminal 5 for domestic and international flights, and passengers may park in the yellow parking garage for the easiest access.

 Level 1 – Baggage Claim